 🧂What you will need

-- Black beans - I prefer using canned black beans for convenience, but you can also use black beans cooked from dry.
-You will need around 1 ¾ cups of homemade black beans.
+- Black beans - I am using canned black beans for convenience, but feel free to use black beans cooked from scratch.
+If beans are NOT sodium-free, reduce the amount of salt added.

 Save this recipe!